It is a neurohormone produced by the pineal gland, and it is believed that its primary function is to regulate sleep.

 - It can interfere with antipsychotic and antidepressant drugs.

 - It should not be taken if you are already taking sleeping pills or sedatives.

 - It should not be taken for more than two months.
 There are no available scientific studies on the long-term use of synthetic melatonin supplements.

-- It should not be taken by women during pregnancy or breastfeeding.
+- Women should not take it during pregnancy or breastfeeding.

-- It must not be taken by children under 12 years of age.
+- Children must not take it under 12 years of age.

 - Melatonin supplements are available in two forms.
-One totally synthetic and is considered safe for use.
-The other is derived from animal and pineal tissue, has a high risk of contamination and infection.
-Do not forget that before you start taking any medication you should go to your doctor.
+One is synthetic and is considered safe for use.
+The other is derived from animals, and pineal tissue has a high risk of contamination and infection.
+Do not forget that you should go to your doctor before you start taking any medication.

 How to take Melatonin

-It is recommended to take melatonin at night, in a dose of 1 to 2 mg per day, but always under medical supervision.
-The lowest dose of 800 micrograms seems to have no effect and the 5 mg dose should be used with caution.
+It is recommended to take Melatonin at night, in a dose of 1 to 2 mg per day, but always under medical supervision.
+The lowest amount of 800 micrograms seems to have no effect, and the 5 mg dose should be used with caution.